Duration: 1:30 hRoute: 2.4 kmDifficulty: Easy

 Route description

-On the south side of the cathedral, the historical merchants' hall catches the eye with its red façade.
-Decorated with Habsburg sculptures and coats of arms, it was built between 1520 and 1532 for the city's market administration and served as a customs, trade and finance building.
-In the immediate vicinity is the Archbishop's Palace, once the residence of the Breisgau knighthood, with its richly decorated balcony.
-Further east, we reach the Wentzingerhaus, which was built in 1761 as the "Wohnhaus zum Schönen Eck" by the painter, architect and sculptor Johann Christian Wentzinger.
-Today it houses the Museum of City History.
-For wine connoisseurs, the "House of Baden Wines" is an absolute must: the Alte Wache invites you to taste numerous wines from Freiburg and the region.
+On the south side of the cathedral, the historical merchants' hall particularly catches the eye with its red façade.
+Decorated with Habsburg sculptures and coats of arms, it was built between 1520 and 1532 for the city’s market administration and served as a customs, trade, and finance building.
+Take the opportunity to stroll across Münsterplatz and discover the historic buildings all around.
+The diverse array of dining options invites you to linger.

 Starting point